-The Aproach fungicide label* specifies to make an initial preventive application at 100% bloom (1 flower blooming on all plants) and follow with a second application 7 to 10 days later at full bloom.
+The DuPont™ Aproach® fungicide label* specifies to make an initial preventative application at 100% bloom (one flower blooming on all plants) and follow with a second application 7 to 10 days later at full bloom.
 A second application is most important if cool, wet environmental conditions conducive to disease development persist throughout flowering.
-Apply Aproach fungicide in a minimum volume of 10 gal/acre.
+Apply DuPont™ Aproach® fungicide in a minimum volume of 10 gal/acre.
 Penetration of spray droplets into the lower canopy is critical to achieve optimum efficacy.
 Ensure spray volume and spray pressure are optimized to achieve thorough coverage.

-Endura® fungicide and Cobra® herbicide: Endura fungicide has been shown to increase soybean yield under severe white mold infestation, but 2 applications were necessary (Bradley, 2009).
-In the same trial, a single Cobra herbicide application also increased yields
+Endura® fungicide and Cobra® herbicide: Endura fungicide has been shown to increase soybean yield under severe white mold infestation, but two applications were necessary (Bradley, 2009).
+In the same trial, a single Cobra herbicide application also increased yields.

-Cobra herbicide: Lactofen, the active ingredient in Cobra and Phoenix®, is a herbicide for postemergence weed control in soybeans.
+Cobra herbicide: Lactofen, the active ingredient in Cobra herbicide, and Phoenix® herbicide is for post-emergence weed control in soybeans.
 In addition, it is a potent elicitor of the phytoalexin glyceolin (Nelson et al., 2001).
-Phytoalexins are toxic (antimicrobial) substances produced by plants in response to invasion by certain pathogens, or by chemical or mechanical injury (Agrios, 1988).
+Phytoalexins are toxic (antimicrobial) substances produced by plants in response to invasion by certain pathogens or by chemical or mechanical injury (Agrios, 1988).

-Herbicides with PPO inhibiting sites of action such as Cobra herbicide usually cause moderate levels of leaf necrosis.
-Although the reduction in leaf area from this necrosis is likely a contributing factor in white mold control with Cobra herbicide, yield loss may result in the absence of disease (Dann et al., 1999).
-A 3-year DuPont Pioneer study conducted at several locations in Illinois, Iowa, and Wisconsin found an average yield reduction of 8 bu/acre associated with Cobra herbicide treatment in the absence of white mold pressure (Kyle, 2014).
-Producers should use caution when considering the widespread use of Cobra herbicide, especially on moderately resistant varieties when environmental conditions don’t favor disease.
+Herbicides with PPO inhibiting sites of action, such as Cobra, herbicide usually cause moderate levels of leaf necrosis.
+Although the reduction in leaf area from this necrosis is likely a contributing factor in white mold control with Cobra herbicide, yield loss may result in the absence of disease (Dann et al., 1999; Kyle, 2014).
+Producers should use caution when considering the widespread use of Cobra herbicide, especially on moderately resistant varieties when environmental conditions do not favor disease.

 Contans® WG fungicide: Contans fungicide is a biological control agent of white mold.
 The product contains the soil fungus Coniothyrium minitans, which acts as a parasite attacking the overwintering survival structures (sclerotia) of white mold.
 Contans fungicide is applied to the soil, its spores germinate with sufficient moisture, and the fungus can destroy sclerotia if given adequate time.
-According to the manufacturer, Contans fungicide should be applied at least 3 months prior to white mold infection, and soil-incorporated immediately following application to a depth of at least 4 inches.
+According to the manufacturer, Contans fungicide should be applied at least three months prior to white mold infection, and soil-incorporated immediately following application to a depth of at least 4 inches.
 Contans fungicide has been evaluated in both greenhouse and field studies (Hao et al., 2010).
 In both cases, efficacy has been good, as reduced apothecia number and improved soybean yield have been observed.
 Although Contans fungicide may be fall- or spring-applied, fall applications have performed better than those done in spring.
-DuPont Pioneer researchers are testing this new approach to white mold management in research plots.

 Future Tools to Help Manage White Mold